 The OurWorldHeritage Initiative

-“OurWorldHeritage aims to protect heritage, support sciences-based decision-making, stop politicization and engage civil society.”
+“OurWorldHeritage aims to protect heritage, support knowledge based decision-making, promote good governance and engage civil society.”

 The World Heritage Convention is at risk